William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose)

 Son Joseph McDowell (1921-1988) was born on Oct.
 2, 1921.
 He made a home in the family's dwelling in Haddenville.
 Circa 1987, he lived in Karthaus, Clearfield County, PA.
 He is believed to have died in Karthaus on Sept.
 22, 1988.

-Daughter Izora L. McDowell (1928- ? ) was born in 1928.
+Daughter Izora L. McDowell (1928-living) was born in 1928.
 She married Steward Miller (1918-1989), the son of William and Ada Pearl Miller.
 They resided in Connellsville and produced two children -- Dara Joan Loiselle and Russell Steward Miller.
 Circa 1987, she was in Friedens, Somerset County, PA and by 1989 had moved to Hancock, MD.
 Steward was a veteran of World War II, serving in the U.S. Army, and a member of the Somerset Christian & Missionary Alliance Church.
 He was employed for many years as an agent with the Internal Revenue Service.
 He died at home in Hancock on Oct.
 12, 1989 at the age of 70.
 His remains were returned to Pennsylvania for interment in Somerset County Memorial Park.
-Izora remained in Hancock and is known to have been there circa 2003.
-She was still living in 2018.
+Izora has remained in Hancock for many years.

 ~ Son Espy Leroy Miner ~